brightspot/react-examples/ssg-with-webhooks/README.md

 ## Try it yourself

-The following is a suggestion for learning more about Static Site Generation and Webhooks with Brightspot:
+The following is a suggestion for learning more about static site generation and webhooks with Brightspot:

-1. Consider a case where the app needs to serve 3xx status codes on redirect URLs.
-Try updating the `getStaticProps` function to check if the path is a permalink and return a `Redirect` object if so.
+Consider a case in which the app needs to serve 3xx status codes on redirect URLs.
+Try updating the `getStaticProps` function to check if the path is a permalink, and return a `Redirect` object if so.

 ## Troubleshooting